nicugnm/nicugnm/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with Java/Kotlin with Spring, Spring Boot, Docker, Kubernetes, C/C++, Golang and Python.
+- 🔭 I’m currently working with Java/Kotlin with Spring, Spring Boot, Docker, Kubernetes, C/C++, Golang and Python on Backend, HTML & CSS, Javascript, Typescript on Frontend.
-- 🌱 I’m currently learning HTML & CSS, Javascript, Typescript.
+- 🌱 I’m currently learning Machine Learning.
 - 💬 Ask me about Programming and Math.
 - 📫 How to reach me: https://www.linkedin.com/in/nicugnm/
 - 😄 Pronouns: Nicu.